xXiaoXiang/xXiaoXiang.github.io/_pages/research.md

 Both El Niño sea surface temperature (SST) anomalies and AAO-induced Indian Ocean Meridional Dipole SST anomalies can persist from autumn to winter, offering prospects for a prewinter forecast of wintertime aerosol pollution over northern India.
 [Paper Link](https://advances.sciencemag.org/content/5/7/eaav4157)

-[Media coverage:](https://economictimes.indiatimes.com/news/science/new-computer-model-can-predict-indias-pollution-levels-months-earlier/articleshow/70446469.cms) <u>New computer model can predict India's pollution levels months earlier</u>
+[Media coverage:](https://economictimes.indiatimes.com/news/science/new-computer-model-can-predict-indias-pollution-levels-months-earlier/articleshow/70446469.cms) <i>New computer model can predict India's pollution levels months earlier</i>

 We demonstrated also the benefits of India’s substantial investments in wind power are vulnerable to the changing climate.
 On the basis of hourly wind data from an assimilated meteorology reanalysis dataset covering the 1980–2016 period, we show that wind power potential may have declined secularly over this interval, particularly in western India.
 [Paper Link](https://advances.sciencemag.org/content/4/12/eaat5256)

-[Media coverage:](https://www.thehindu.com/sci-tech/science/climate-change-may-hit-indias-wind-power/article26688356.ece) <u>Climate change may hit India’s wind power</u>
+[Media coverage:](https://www.thehindu.com/sci-tech/science/climate-change-may-hit-indias-wind-power/article26688356.ece) <i>Climate change may hit India’s wind power</i>
 </div>
 </div>